esotericpig/jeso/README.md

 }
 ```

-Optionally, for [security reasons](https://docs.jitpack.io/intro/#building-with-jitpack), you can also add excludes to the non-JitPack repos (or just specify JitPack first):
+Optionally, for [security reasons](https://docs.jitpack.io/intro/#building-with-jitpack), you can also add excludes to the non-JitPack repos:

 ```Groovy
 dependencyResolutionManagement {